In an accident, what info should I get from the other driver?

 If you did not get any of this information, but the police were called to the scene, this information should be written down on the police report.

 What Other Information Should You Obtain at the Scene?

-Once you have obtained the necessary information from the other driver, you may want to get contact information from any eyewitnesses.
+Once you have obtained the information from the other driver, you may want to get contact information from any eyewitnesses.
+There are a few steps you should take when getting into an accident.
 They can give their account of the accident later on.

 You may also want to take photos of the scene, including:

 You may also want to take note of the weather at the time of the accident.